 Operating from Ponsonby, ASC Architects provides a wide range of architect services for projects throughout New Zealand, as a member of Designgroup Consortium.

-ASC Architects is a member of the New Zealand Green Building Council and The New Zealand Institute of Architects, committed to achieving consistently high standards of sustainability within our projects.
+ASC Architects is a member of The New Zealand Institute of Architects.

 OUR RICH HISTORY

 Established in 1953, ASC Architects is one of New Zealand's longest operating practices with a rich history.
 When Nyall Coleman opened his practice in Takapuna, he concentrated on renovating local houses.
 In 1960, he partnered with Elmer Gibson, and Coleman Gibson Architects was born; their work grew to include commissions from the Catholic Church, schools and insurance offices.
 From their offices at 25 Symonds St, the operation continued to grow over the next two decades taking on engineers as members of the 20-strong staff, and diversifying into designing larger city buildings.

 Other partners were taken on board during the 1970s, including Maurice Andrews, Warren Wilcox, John Hill and Graeme Scott.
 During the financial downturn at the end of the 70s, the engineering section was disbanded.
 But that didn't stop the architects from flourishing.
 By 1986 the practice had well and truly become a company, its name changing to Andrews Scott Hill Architects.
 A few years later, a large commission for the National Bank allowed it to employ over 50 people and design a wide variety of building types that are characteristic of ASC Architects today.
 Neil Cotton joined as a director in 1989 and, in 1992, the name changed again to Andrews Scott Cotton (ASC)Architects.
 John Sofo and Brendan Rawson became directors in this era.